inside.ewu.edu

 Pre-requisites: PSYC 100, PSYC 302 preferred.

-This course presents students with the theoretical background and approach to psychotherapy taken in Compassion Focused Therapy (CFT).
-CFT is based in evolutionary psychology, affective neuroscience, cognitive-behavior therapy and centuries-old mindfulness and compassion practices.
+Presents the theoretical background and approach to psychotherapy taken in Compassion Focused Therapy (CFT).
+CFT is based in evolutionary psychology, affective neuroscience, cognitive-behavior therapy, and centuries-old mindfulness and compassion practices.
 Students learn to understand emotional difficulties and work with them.

 PSYC 440.
 HAPPINESS AND POSITIVE PSYCHOLOGY.
 5 Credits.